tallhamer/MapApp/README.md

 the surface calls are completed, the MapRT surface meshes that are returned are cached for visual display within the 3D view using the DICOM coordinate system.

+> [!NOTE]
->**Note:** The MapApp converts all coordinates to the native DICOM coordinate system of IEC-61217.
+> The MapApp converts all coordinates to the native DICOM coordinate system of IEC-61217.
 All corrections to
->MapRT surfaces and visual verification of the registration between MapRT and your DICOM structures take place in the
+> MapRT surfaces and visual verification of the registration between MapRT and your DICOM structures take place in the
 > DICOM coordinate system.
 This become important when comparing DICOM structures to MapRT surfaces or [exporting MapRT
 > surfaces to DICOM](#experimental-synthetic-cTs) which will be discussed later in the documentation